okamel1/omarkamel.me/about.md

 A Research and Development Engineer in the field of wind energy.
 Building simulation models of wind turbines and their subsystems.
 </p>
 <p>
-Expanding my career to the field of digitalization of energy systems and their digital twins.
+Pursuing my PhD in field of digitalization of wind turbines at Technical University of Munich.
 </p>
 <p>
 Passionate about engineering and technology.